100xA/100xa.github.io/_posts/2024-05-10-project-approx-intro.md

 - Suggests relevant connections to your existing notes
 - Maintains your tagging system

 That's essentially what this agent will do, but automatically.
-By that we have built

 ## Real-World Example

-Here's what happened when I fed it a research paper about cognitive biases:
+Here is what will happen.

 Before:
 ```